Master of Social Work Frequently Asked Questions

 Admissions

-This program is aligned with State of Maine social work licensing requirements.
+This program is aligned with State of Maine social work licensing requirements, but can fulfill the requirements for licensure in other states.
 Because licensing requirements vary by state, we encourage you to research the requirements for the state in which you intend to practice.
-For more information, download a list of state licensing boards.
+For more information, see our interactive map of state licensing requirements.
+You may also want to review our ‘Accreditation’ section below.

 Registration

-Applications are accepted on a rolling basis three times per year.
-The online Master of Social Work program runs year-round with three terms per year: spring (January-April), summer (May-August), and fall (September-December).
+Applications are accepted on a rolling basis six times per year.
+The online Master of Social Work program runs year-round with three terms per year: Spring (January-April), Summer (April or May-August), and Fall (September-December).
 Each term consists of two 8-week sessions.

 Master of Social Work Courses